dimipapadeas/OpenWIS-Pilots/openwis-pilots-tutorial-2/README.md

 A higher start level than normal that will active extra bundles that add monitoring or debugging functionality.
 The start level, as always, will be set by the management agent whenever something goes wrong that needs further analysis.

 - Power save mode
 For embedded applications, a special power save start level could disable all bundles that are not necessary in that mode.
-F

-High priority features
+#### High priority features

 There are some bundles that should be started early in the startup process, such as a logging service, or a splash screen.
 That is accomplished by setting such bundles a low start level.

-## OSGi Services
+### OSGi Services

 >An OSGi service is a java object instance, registered into an OSGi framework with a set of properties.
 Any java object can be registered as a service, but typically it implements a well-known interface.